bjssacademy/fundamentals-clean-code/04thinkingbig.md

 It is "Don't eat the whole elephant" in code structure form.

+> What’s the _least_ that a caller of a module needs to know about it in order to use it?

 ### Example: Stack module

 A stack is a Last-In, First-Out (LIFO) data store.